Table of Contents

 About this Site

 The International Symposium on Space Terahertz Technology is an annual conference begun in 1990 then sponsored by the National Aeronautics and Space Administration's (NASA) Office of Aeronautics and Space Technology and originally hosted by the University of Michigan.
 The Symposium participants gather to discuss research relevant to the generation, detection, and use of terahertz radiation.
-The 21st Annual Symposium will take place in March 2010 at the University of Oxford and STFC Rutherford Appleton Laboratory in Oxfordshire, UK.

 Proceedings on the Web

 The effort to post these proceedings on the Internet was initially undertaken by Dr. Jack East, a faculty member of the University of Michigan College of Engineering's Electrical Engineering and Computer Science Department.
 Prior to 2000, the Proceedings were published as a bound, printed item.
 In 2000, CD-ROMs were distributed.
 Since 2006, the hosting institution has made digital Proceedings available online.
 This site it intended to bring all these formats together in one digital interface with enhanced search capabilities.
+Searchable abstract content is limitted to either the Abstract, the first paragraph or the first 1000 characters, whichever is shortest.
+These pages will follow the general NRAO Library editorial conventions.

 What is Space Terahertz?